Conglomerates Collide

-Conglomerates Collide is a 1981 video game published by RockRoy for the Apple II.
+Conglomerates Collide is a simulation video game published in 1981 by RockRoy for the Apple II.

 Gameplay

-In Conglomerates Collide, the player is the president of a company.
+In Conglomerates Collide, the player is a company president who grows the company by purchasing other companies.

 Reception

 Bob Proctor reviewed the game for Computer Gaming World, and stated that "Conglomerates Collide is only moderately interesting.
 It does have flashy graphics but these are not important to the play of the game."